Find out how your VAT invoices are affected by the reverse charge if you're a wholesale electronic communications supplier in the UK.

 This reverse charge is designed to prevent wholesale supplies of telecommunication services from being exploited for missing trader intra-community (known as MTIC) fraud.
-It was introduced by the Value Added Tax (Section 55A) (Specified Services and Excepted Supplies) Order 2016.

 How the reverse charge applies